Ring dike: Another mechanism of ring dike formation

 It has been hypothesized that ring dikes may form when inclined sheets are captured within a ring fault system, which cause them to act as feeder dikes.
 The deflection of the sheets may be caused by the difference in material properties between and within the fault zone.

 Implications

 Whether or not a caldera ring fault dips inward or outward from the center of subsidence is a highly contentious issue.
 Ring faults near the surface are subject to erosion and mass wasting, changing the morphology of the caldera walls and making it difficult to tell the dip of the fault at formation.

-Well known examples
+Examples

 Ossipee ring-dike complex

 About 36 ring dikes have been found in the Ossipee Mountains in New Hampshire.
 Caldera subsidence appears to be the mechanism leading to the formation of some of the ring dikes, but not all of them.
 The composition ranges from monzonite to quartz syenite.